4 - Filter equipment and Espresso Pots

 Siphon – Vacuum Brewing as Theater

-Siphon coffee (vacuum pot) is a Japanese tradition with visual theater: water in the lower flask boils up, mixes with coffee in the upper flask, as it cools a vacuum is created, and the finished coffee is sucked back down.
+Siphon coffee (Vacuum-Pot) is a Japanese tradition with visual theater: water in the lower globe boils up, mixes with coffee in the upper globe, as it cools, a vacuum forms, and the finished coffee is drawn back down.
 Clear, aromatic cups.
 HARIO Siphon Collection.

 | Method | Body | Clarity | Effort | Ideal for |